connectomicslab/connectomemapper3/paper/paper.md

-Design considerations with the implementation of modular, configurable, and containerized processing pipelines, empowered by nipype, handling datasets concordant to the BIDS standard, distributed as a BIDS App, makes it not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run with all dependencies are already installed), but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
+Design considerations with the implementation of modular, configurable, and containerized processing pipelines, empowered by nipype, handling datasets concordant to the BIDS standard, distributed as a BIDS App, makes it not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed), but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
 Each pipeline can be individually configured and executed with the aid of the user-friendly